CONTROLLING YOUR NEGATIVE EMOTIONS (Part 1)

 8 Finally, brethren, whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there is any virtue and if there is anything praiseworthy–meditate on these things.
 (NKJV).

-This is why the Scripture admonishes you to “Let the word of Christ dwell in you richly in all wisdom, teaching and admonishing one another in psalms and hymns and spiritual songs, singing with grace in your hearts to the Lord.”
+This is why Paul admonishes you to “Let the word of Christ dwell in you richly in all wisdom, teaching and admonishing one another in psalms and hymns and spiritual songs, singing with grace in your hearts to the Lord.”
 (Col. 3:16 NKJV).

-Find out more about how to control your negative emotions in the next piece!
+Find out more about how to control your negative emotions in the second part of this piece!

 Prayer: My Dear Heavenly Father, I choose to control my negative emotions by renewing my mind according to the words of Christ.
 Help me Holy Spirit, in Jesus’ name.
 Amen.